 I cannot be convinced that becoming a mother – with all our past selfishness, mistakes, misfortunes, bad relationships, abuse, neglect, whatever it may be, automatically gives us a badge of ‘perfection’ and ‘of having it all together’.
 But society tells you that the minute you become reproductive you must fit the part and take on the role of motherhood, pushing all of you aside.
 Society says that your goal is to become accepted by other moms, or they will eat you alive with their rejection.

 Being a mother for over 14 1/2 years now has taught me some really crappy lessons, along with some amazing ones.
 One lesson being that – no matter how expensive my jeans are, my nails are, my car, and my matching diaper bag, it does not transform me into a perfected mother.
 I will gain no perfection from having all of my children in designer clothes, well behaved, and gushing elaborate gifts onto their teachers at school’s end, that does not make me perfect.
 It only bides me time before I need to face myself.

-I am learning, in a really tough way, that I am human, I am vincible, I am fallen.
+I am learning, in a really tough way, that I am human.
+I am vincible.
+I am fallen.
 Therefore, I am broken.
-There is no potential for me to ever become perfected in my life time, not as a person, not as a mother.
+There is no potential for me to ever become perfect in my life time, not as a person, not as a mother.

-Sure I am learning, and maturing, and refining, and growing, but it’s not to reach perfectionism, but contentment in whatever season I am in, for life is unpredictable, and people get broken.
+I am learning, and maturing, and refining, and growing, but it’s not to reach perfectionism – but contentment in whatever season I am in.
+Life is unpredictable, and people get broken.
 Even mothering people, and I must learn how to live and mother through my brokenness.

 I am not trying to throw on some religious self deprecating “I am only perfect in Christ” deflection.